Blue-Matter/openMSE/content/welcome-a-quick-tour/other-features/_index.en.md

 4. Parallel processing to run the simulations quicker (see `?setup`);
 5. Operating Model, Data, and MSE reports (see `?OMdoc` and `?Report`).

-Documentation on these and more will be added to the `openMSE` site in the future.